winkj/arduino-sht/README.md

 # arduino-sht
-Unofficial repository for Sensirion Humidity and temperature sensor support on Arduino
+Repository for Sensirion Humidity and temperature sensor support on Arduino

 ## Supported sensors:
 - SHTC1 (and SHTW1/SHTW2, using the SHTC1 driver)